waldyrious/semantic-linebreaker/README.md

 after a few punctuation marks (.,:;!?) and before some conjunctions (but, and, or...).
 Better heuristics are evidently needed.
+Check the [wiki](../wiki/) for some potentially useful reesources.
-Pull requests or issue reports are welcome!
+Pull requests, issue reports or wiki edits are welcome!